Top 10 accessible hotels in the UK

 By: fishadmin, On: 16 May 2017

-To celebrate the launch of our UK Holiday Cancellation Cover, we’ve teamed up with DisabledHolidays.com to give you a run-down of some of the best accessible holiday destinations in the UK.
+To celebrate the launch of our UK Holiday Cancellation Cover, we’ve teamed up with DisabledHolidays.com to give you a run-down of some of the best accessible hotels and holiday destinations in the UK.

 These accessible log cabins and lodges in Looe are nestled in two acres of quiet Cornish countryside and sleep up to six people.
 Built in 2008, facilities include electric profiling beds, electric hoists/slings, riser chair and shower chair, while additional mobility aids available on request and without charge.
 The popular Looe & Plaidy beaches are close by, where you can hire a sand wheelchair, watch the sunset or enjoy a traditional cream tea.
 You’ll also be within travelling distance of The Eden Project, as well as South East Cornwall’s array of great houses and gardens, including the grand Lanhydrock House.